 DSI = (Inventory / Cost of Sales) x (No. of Days in the Period)

-For the year-end 2015 financial statements, Target Corp reported an ending inventory of $1M and a cost of sales of $100M.
-Given the figures, the days sales inventory for the year is 3.65 days, meaning it takes approximately 4 days for the company to sell their stocks.
+For the year-end 2015 financial statements, Target Corp. reported an ending inventory of $1M and a cost of sales of $100M.
+Given the figures, the DSI for the year is 3.65 days, meaning it takes approximately 4 days for the company to sell its stock of inventory.